DeutscheSoft/AWML/doc/source/introduction.rst

     <awml-clone template=channel prefix='remote:Channel2/'></awml-clone>
     <awml-clone template=channel prefix='remote:Channel3/'></awml-clone>

-Template compoents instead are Web Components which are defined using a HTML template.
+Template components instead are Web Components which are defined using a HTML template.
 This HTML template contains template expressions which are mapped onto properties of the resulting component.
 See :ref:`template-components` for an introduction.